--Fence if it is within 2 m from earth mat.
+-Fence if it is within 2 m from the earth mat.

-In addition to the grids below the ground level, Earthing spikes or electrodes are driven into the ground.
-They are electrically connected to the equipment bodies, earth grid, structures, neutrals, etc. All these together are connected to the Earthing system of the substation by several Earthing strips.
+In addition to the grids below the ground level, earthing spikes or electrodes are driven into the ground.
+They connect to the equipment bodies, earth grid, structures, neutrals, etc. All these together are connected to the Earthing system of the substation by several Earthing strips.

-If the switchyards have soil that is low in resistance, the earth resistance of the Earthing system would also be low.
-If the soil resistivity is high, the mesh rods are laid with closer spacing with more electrodes inserted in the ground.
+– If the switchyards have soil that is low in resistance, the earth resistance of the Earthing system would also be low.
+If the soil resistivity is high, the mesh rods are placed with closer spacing (with more electrodes inserted in the ground).

 Ideally, the ground around the substations should have zero ohms resistance.
-There is no established standard ground resistance threshold available and is recognized by all agencies.
+There is no established ground resistance standard threshold available or recognized by agencies.
 However, the NFPA and IEEE have recommended a ground resistance value of 5.0 ohms or less.
 To achieve this, the substations must:

-1. Have Neutrals for generators, transformers, capacitors, and reactors a connection to the earth.
+1. Have a neutral connection to the earth for generators, transformers, capacitors, and reactors.

 2. Offer a Low-resistance path to the earth for the currents resulting from ground faults, lightning rods, surge arresters, gaps, and other devices.

-3. Limit the potential differences that appear between the substation metallic objects or structures, and the ground potential rise (GPR), due to the flow of ground currents; they may pose a danger to equipment and personnel.
+3. Limit the potential differences that appear between the substation metallic objects or structures and the Ground Potential Rise (GPR).
+Due to the flow of ground current, they may pose a danger to equipment and personnel.